Victorian Era (1837 - 1901)

 The waist appears so small through optical illusion: the very wide skirt and the bodice that is padded and cut to enhance the shoulders by big sleeves, ruffles and a wide neckline form a contrast to the waist that makes it appear extra slim.
 It is not necessarily the work of lacing a corset very tight.

 By the 1850s, a crinoline made of steel rings made it possible to reach a great size of skirt without using so many petticoats.
 To sit down or pass a narrow doorway the wearer could just lift the rings of the hoopskirt on one side.
-Crinolines look very static and imposing but they are highly movable.
+Crinolines look very static and imposing but the steel rings connected by ribbons make them highly flexible.

 Evening gowns had a rather low neckline and were worn off the shoulders or just on the shoulders.
 Skirts with many layers of fabric creating horizontal valances were very fashionable.
 This flouncy style supported the bell-shape and width of the skirt even more.
 Although Victorian fashion looks very ornate and difficult, wearing it and getting dressed in it are no hours-long processes or hardships.
 Put on your chemise and drawers and stockings with garters, your corset, your skirt(s) and your bodice and voila, you are dressed!

-For summer on the contrary, the Tarlatan, a very light flowing dress, made the heat more enjoyable.
+For hot summer days, the Tarlatan, a very light flowing dress, made the heat more enjoyable.
 It was made of light cotton in linen weave, being both light and strong.
 Normally white, they were a thankful base for colourful ribbon trimming or frills.
 Claude Monet wonderfully portrayed the Tarlatan dresses and their nature in his painting "Women in the garden", 1866.

 Tournure, Otago Museum Dunedin, New Zealand.
 Photo: Epochs of Fashion - Victorian Era fashion